Plan a Microsoft Entra self-service password reset deployment

 Password management activity reports

-You can use pre-built reports on Azure portal to measure the SSPR performance.
+You can use pre-built reports on Microsoft Entra admin center to measure the SSPR performance.
 If you're appropriately licensed, you can also create custom queries.
-For more information, see Reporting options for Azure AD password management
+For more information, see Reporting options for Microsoft Entra password management

 You must be a global administrator, and you must opt-in for this data to be gathered for your organization.
-To opt in, you must visit the Reporting tab or the audit logs on the Azure Portal at least once.
+To opt in, you must visit the Reporting tab or the audit logs on the Microsoft Entra admin center at least once.
 Until then, the data doesn't collect for your organization.

 Audit logs for registration and password reset are available for 30 days.
 If security auditing within your corporation requires longer retention, the logs need to be exported and consumed into a SIEM tool such as Microsoft Sentinel, Splunk, or ArcSight.